CommonLook® Office GlobalAccess

-CommonLook® Office is the most effective way to create standards-compliant PDFs directly out of Microsoft® Office source files.
+CommonLook® Office is the most effective way to create accessible document standards-compliant PDF files directly out of Microsoft® Office (doc, docx, ppt & pptx) source files.
 Users are guided through the process of making accessible PDF documents that accurately comply with the Section 508, U.S. Department of Health and Human Services (HHS), WCAG 2.0 AA, and PDF U/A standards.

 Easy-to-use for new staff, yet powerful enough for advanced users

-Exceeds the native accessible PDF functionality of Microsoft Word and PowerPoint, or Adobe Acrobat
+Exceeds the native accessible PDF functionality of Microsoft Word (doc & docx) and PowerPoint (ppt & pptx), or Adobe Acrobat Portable Document Format (pdf)

-Quickly identifies and helps correct accessibility compliance issues, automating most tasks
+Quickly identifies and helps fix accessibility compliance issues, automating most tasks

-Reduces compliance costs by lowering the expense of accessibility repairs to existing documents
+Achieve compliance at reduced costs by lowering the expense of accessibility repairs to existing documents

 - Bloor Research